Radiography 65 Credit* Associate Degree

 Before you apply, you should know

-This program requires a criminal background check.
-Acceptance to Northcentral Technical College will not be denied based on a criminal background, however, a check is required for placement at clinical sites or field experiences.
+- This program may require a Criminal Background Check and/or Health Record.
+Acceptance to Northcentral Technical College will not be denied based on a criminal background or health record, however, a check may be required for placement at clinical sites or field experiences.

 Fill out our application